LivePersonInc/developer-center/pages/Documents/Solutions/Transporter/getting-started.md

 indicator: Both
 ---

-<div class="note">Transporter is currently a Beta feature — users must agree to our Data Application Beta terms of use upon login. <b>Please be aware that some elements and usability may change as we finalize this feature.</b></div>
+<div class="attn-note">Transporter is currently a Beta feature — users must agree to our Data Application Beta terms of use upon login. <b>Please be aware that some elements and usability may change as we finalize this feature.</b></div>

 ### Requirements